 River Destiny Lodge, Colesberg

-This is an ideal spot to spend the night on a roadtrip between Joburg and Cape Town, though it’s so lovely by the Orange River you might never want to leave.
-Avid fishermen will be happy to know it’s just 15 km from the Gariepdam.
+This is an ideal pet-friendly camping spot to spend the night on a road trip between Joburg and Cape Town, though it’s so lovely by the Orange River you might never want to leave.
+Avid fishermen will be happy to know it’s just 15km from the Gariep Dam.

-Price: R160 per camping site (maximum of 6 people per site).
+Price: R200 per site, R50 per person per night (maximum of six people per site).